DOI-USGS/cdi-software-tutorials-2025/git-basics/tutorial-framework.md

 - code projects
   - Individual or collaborative
 - non-code projects
-  - e.g. the FSP guidance is in git (Katy Barnhart [via Julie Herrick])
+  - e.g. the FSP guidance is in git (Katy Barnhart [via Julie Herrick]), which is a repo for the source code for sphinx docs